 A healthy dog will have slightly visible ribs & a waist line, as described in items 4-6 below.
 If your dog is overweight, the best dog food you can provide is a fresh, natural raw diet, without fillers, corn, grains or carbs.

 When your dog has reached their optimal weight, you can start giving a more diverse raw diet.
-At the moment, though, you need to stick to lean meats such as chicken and turkey.4.
-Raw Is More Than Meat
+At the moment, though, it is best to stick to lean meats such as chicken and turkey.
+By reducing the fat content and increasing the protein in the diet, your dog is more likely to achieve weight loss.

 An excellent way to eliminate the need for treats is to give your dog raw bones.
 They will be able to gnaw at the same bone for hours, satisfying their need for food without gaining many extra calories.
 Great options for raw bones are beef marrow, knuckle bones, and lamb femurs.
 None of these bones splinter, nor do chunks break off that your dog could swallow.
 They are also all much better and healthier choices than commercial chews.